 Introduction

-The Obol Stack is a local development environment for running blockchain networks on your machine.
-It provides a simplified CLI experience for managing a Kubernetes cluster with dynamically deployable network instances, allowing developers and operators to run Ethereum nodes, Layer 2 networks, and other blockchain infrastructure locally.
+The Obol Stack is a local development environment for running AI agents alongside blockchain infrastructure.
+It provides a simplified CLI for managing a Kubernetes cluster with an AI agent (OpenClaw), dynamically deployable blockchain networks, and public access via Cloudflare tunnels.

 What is the Obol Stack?